stevesinchak/ha-weatherlink-live/README.md

 ## Introduction

-This custom integration for [Home Assistant](https://www.home-assistant.io/) provides direct local access to the [Davis WeatherLink Live](https://www.davisinstruments.com/products/weatherlink-live) device on your home network for cloud-free access to all weather station sensors.
+This custom integration for [Home Assistant](https://www.home-assistant.io/) provides direct local access to the [Davis WeatherLink Live 6100](https://www.davisinstruments.com/products/weatherlink-live) device on your home network for cloud-free access to all weather station sensors.

 The integration polls the [local API](https://weatherlink.github.io/weatherlink-live-local-api/) on the [Davis WeatherLink Live](https://www.davisinstruments.com/products/weatherlink-live) (at a user-configurable interval).
 It exposes 50 sensors to Home Assistant for use on dashboards and automations (not all enabled by default):